Polar bear: Conservation status

 Map from the U.S. Geological Survey shows projected changes in polar bear habitat from 2001 to 2010 and 2041 to 2050.

 In 2015, the IUCN Red List categorized the polar bear as vulnerable because of a "decline in area of occupancy, extent of occurrence and/or quality of habitat".
 It estimated the total population to be between 22,000 and 31,000, and the current population trend is unknown.
 Threats to polar bear populations include climate change, pollution and energy development.
 In 2021, the IUCN/SSC Polar Bear Specialist Group labelled four subpopulations (Barents and Chukchi Sea, Foxe Basin and Gulf of Boothia) as "likely stable", two (Kane Basin and M'Clintock Channel) as "likely increased" and three (Southern Beaufort Sea, Southern and Western Hudson Bay) as "likely decreased" over specific periods between the 1980s and 2010s.
 The remaining ten did not have enough data.

 A 2008 study predicted two-thirds of the world's polar bears may disappear by 2050, based on the reduction of sea ice, and only one population would likely survive in 50 years.
 A 2016 study projected a likely decline in polar bear numbers of more than 30 percent over three generations.
 The study concluded that declines of more than 50 percent are much less likely.
 A 2012 review suggested that polar bears may become regionally extinct in southern areas by 2050 if trends continue, leaving the Canadian Archipelago and northern Greenland as strongholds.
 A 2020 study concluded that a worst-case scenario pathway would lead to the majority of subpopulations disappearing by 2100, while an intermediate pathway would still see the extirpation of some subpopulations within the same time period.
-However, a 2025 study cautioned that "previously published approach is too sensitive to modeling assumptions and choice of decision rules to accurately evaluate the impacts of GHG [greenhouse gas] emissions on polar bear demographic rates".
+A 2025 study cautions that the 2020 global demographic projections were based on the Hudson Bay populations and calls for more population specific analysis due to their different ecologies.
+A 2014, study (cited in the 2025 study) found that the Chukchi Sea polar bears were more resilient to declining ice than the neighboring Beaufort Sea population.